Piano Key Chart

 Look at the full piano key chart below and you will notice a pattern of the notes.

 The notes have a recurring pattern that continues all the way up and down the piano.
-If you can learn the remember the twelve notes that repeat then you will be able to read the entire piano and all the notes.
+If you can learn and the remember the twelve notes that repeat then you will be able to read the entire piano and all the notes.

 Check out this page for a more in depth version learning of piano keys.
 This page gives a much greater detail version of this concept if you need more info.

 People look at the piano and think that there is no way to lean all of those notes.
 All you have to do is learn the keys on the smaller piano key chart and then you can learn every note on the piano keyboard.

 Go From Piano Key Chart Back to Free Piano Lessons

 Back to Home Page